jshin313/site/content/notes/Physics/modernphysics.md

 **Bragg's Law**
 $$ 2d \sin \theta = n \lambda$$
+* Here $\theta$ is the angle of incidence measured from the plane of the crystal

 * Instead of using x-ray diffraction to separate different wavelengths, we use **X-Ray** diffraction to see the spacing between the planes inside materials